 (b) Purpose.

 (1) The concept of requirements for fire safety with regard to the residents is based on evacuation capability as published in NFPA 101.
 These standards are written with the premise that the residents will be capable of self-evacuation without continuous staff assistance.
-Residents that are not normally capable of self-evacuation nor capable of negotiating stairs unassisted shall not be housed above or below the floor of exit discharge unless the facility meets the construction requirements of NFPA 101, Chapter 18 New Health Care Occupancies, or Chapter 19Existing Health Care Occupancies, for large facilities, or the "impractical" requirements for small facilities as found in NFPA 101, Chapter 32 New Residential Board and Care Occupancies, or Chapter 33 Existing Residential Board and Care Occupancies.
+Residents that are not normally capable of self-evacuation nor capable of negotiating stairs unassisted must not be housed above or below the floor of exit discharge unless the facility meets the construction requirements of NFPA 101, Chapter 18, New Health Care Occupancies, or Chapter 19, Existing Health Care Occupancies, for large facilities, or the "impractical" requirements for small facilities as found in NFPA 101, Chapter 32, New Residential Board and Care Occupancies, or Chapter 33, Existing Residential Board and Care Occupancies.
 Examples of residents who may not be capable of self-evacuation are as follows:

-(A) a person with a physical disability of a nature that he/she is not capable of maneuvering in a wheelchair, walker, etc., unaided;
+(A) a person with a physical disability of a nature that he or she is not capable of maneuvering in a wheelchair, walker, or other assistive device unaided;

 (B) a person with an intellectual disability who will not take or cannot understand instructions from a staff member; or